Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 • Hygrometer for monitoring

-Properly skip the water dish — drowning risk and not needed when substrate maintains proper moisture.
+Skip the water dish - a drowning risk, and not needed when the substrate maintains proper moisture.
+Our humidity guide covers gradient setup in more detail.

 Feeding Cubaris